Fluoride: A Water Filter Problem That’s Not Going Away!

 Some filters employ ion exchange, a system of exchanging one ion for another, but often suffer from unexpected ‘dumping’ of accumulated fluoride.

-One big reason AlkaWay UltraStream, Jugs and Bottles are so popular is because they all address the problem and greatly reduce the volume of this nasty chemical in your drinking water.
+One big reason AlkaWay UltraStream, Jugs and Bottles are so popular is that they all address the problem and greatly reduce the volume of this nasty chemical in your drinking water.

-Click here for a one-sheet summary of Fluoride compiled by the Water Quality association.
+One-sheet summary of Fluoride compiled by the Water Quality Association Download the PDF.

 For obvious reasons, not a popular choice for vegans.
 The best actually measured reduction we have found for bone char is 70.64%.
-Here is the study.
+Preview Study (PDF).

 Bone charcoal contains a carbon structure while supporting a porous hydroxyapatite matrix (a calcium phosphate hydroxide in crystalline form which is rich in surface ions which can be readily replaced by fluoride ion).
 Adsorption and ion exchange are thought to be the mechanism for fluoride reduction by bone char.
 Reduction of fluoride using bone charcoal is somewhat pH dependent, the challenge water should be below 6.5 pH to suppress any ion competition.
 (Unfortunately, your drinking water in Australia is regulated to be over pH 7.)